Table of Contents

-As mentioned above, all rotating equipment have some level of inherent vibration.
+As mentioned above, all rotating equipment has some level of inherent vibration.
 In decanters, vibration originating from the Rotating Assembly (RA) travels through the decanter frame and all components attached to it.

-Decanter components such as belt-guards, belts, motor mount plates, motors, collecting-vessel, etc. are all bolted to the frame.
+Decanter components such as belt guards, belts, motor mount plates, motors, collecting vessels, etc., are all bolted to the frame.
 Loosening of any fasteners will cause the vibration of the component.
 This improper assembly can cause the entire decanter assembly to resonate with excessive vibrations.

 Therefore, it is essential to check and tighten all fasteners on the decanter frame during scheduled maintenance or in case of excess vibration.

 Some vibrations occur suddenly without any pre-indication.
-These vibrations could occur while the decanter is operating or when it starts after a shut-down.
+These vibrations could occur while the decanter operates or when it starts after a shutdown.
 We discuss the possible causes of such vibration below.

 As discussed above, the auger or conveyor is exposed to maximum wear and tear within the decanter.
 The conveyor often has weld-on hard-surfacing or welded tiles for erosion protection of the flights.